 Create Site (Sites)

 Blueprints (Tools - Sites)

-Aspects of MSM functionality are used in several other AEM features (for example, Launches, Catalog); in these cases the live copy is managed by that feature.
+Aspects of MSM functionality are used in several other Adobe Experience Manager (AEM) features (for example, Launches, Catalog); in these cases the live copy is managed by that feature.

-As an introduction the following table provides an overview of the main terms used with MSM; these will be covered in more details in the subsequent sections and pages:
+As an introduction, the following table provides an overview of the main terms used with MSM; these are covered in more detail in the subsequent sections and pages:

 |Source||The original pages.||Synonymous with Blueprints and/or Blueprint pages.|

 |Live Copy||The copy (of the source), maintained by synchronization actions as defined by the rollout configurations.|

 |Live Copy Configuration||Definition of the configuration details for a live copy.|